andrewjbtw/dvcapture/README.md

 - Check if DV Analyzer has already been run on the given file
 - If not, check if the file is DV
 - If the file is DV, run DV Analyzer
-- If the file is not DV (i.e. it's HDV), output that information to the screen
+- If the file is not DV (i.e. it's HDV), explain why there's no dvanalyze.sh outputs to view
 - Open the DV Analyzer output chart (if a DV file) for inspection
-- Open a CSV file for the reviewer to input QC information.
-This will be saved to the package.
+- Open a CSV file for the reviewer to input QC information -- this file will be saved to the package
 - Open the video file in VLC for viewing

 Note: there is still a "legacy" option in the code to run DV Analyzer only and not proceed with the rest of QC.
-But that's now been superceded by the separation of dvanalyze.sh into its own standalone script for this purpose.
+That's now been superceded by the separation of dvanalyze.sh into its own standalone script for this purpose.
 The option is likely to be removed soon.

 # Dependencies

 These scripts rely on a lot of other tools.
 The biggest dependency might be Linux.
-It's not clear if it's possible to run dvgrab on OSX.
-It might be possible to run many of these scripts, except qc.sh since that requires a GUI, under a Linux subsystem on Windows 10, but that would depend on whether the Linux installation can access a firewire connection under Windows.
+It's not clear if it's possible to run dvgrab on Mac OS X. It might be possible to run many of these scripts under a Linux subsystem on Windows 10, but that would depend on whether the Linux installation can access a firewire connection under Windows.
+Also, Windows 10 doesn't support graphical applications under Linux, though it may in the future.

 In any case, these scripts have only been tested on Ubuntu, versions 14.04, 16.04, and 18.04.